zxfae/git_commit_counter/README.md

 Support for shorthand aliases (e.g., FE for FEAT, D for DOCS) that are automatically converted to full type names in commit messages and counter displays.
 Custom commit types supported (any type not defined as standard or alias).
 Synchronize commit counts with Git history, normalizing aliases to full type names.
+Reset commit counts for a branch to start fresh.
 Branch-specific counters stored in ~/.git_commit_counts_<project>_<branch>.
 Display commit counts for the current branch with consistent formatting.
 Error handling for invalid inputs and non-Git repositories.